If I’m nearing 65, what does health care reform mean for me?

 If you’re enrolling—or you’ve already enrolled—in Medicare, health care reform won’t reduce your covered health care services.

 If you’re enrolled in a Medicare Advantage Plan, your benefits might change in the coming years depending on the plan you’ve selected.
 You can always change your plan during open enrollment, which is Oct.
-15, 2012 through Dec.
-7, 2012.
+15 through Dec.
+7 of every year.

 You’re probably already familiar with the donut hole, the prescription drug coverage gap associated with Medicare Part D. If not, you can learn more about the donut hole here.